marked-gil/the-million-euro-quiz/README.md

         * The home page will only show the logo, and 2 buttons ('Play' and 'How To Play' buttons).
         * The game page will have a logo, nav bar with 3 nav links/buttons ('Home', 'How To Play' and 'Quit'), the player's name and money earned, cash prizes box, lifelines, and the main game area where the question and multiple answer choices will be displayed.
         * The popup boxes will be minimal in text content, and will only contain 1 or 2 buttons/links.

+* User Story:
+    > * As a user, I want to be able to play the quiz using the keyboard if I desire or need so, such as in times when my mouse is not working or when I have difficulty using a mouse due to whatever physical limitations.
+    * IMPLEMENTATION:
+        * The site will be created with consideration to keyboard accessibility.
+        * All the interactive buttons and links must be accessible by a keyboard command.
+        * The game will work in similar way using mouse, keyboard, or touch-screen.

 #### **Design Choices:**
 This online game site is created with a minimalist, uncluttered design theme that seeks to retain the user's focus on the game.
 The play of mainly **shades of green** is chosen due to its calming and stress-relieving effects to the user who, I believe, will play the game as a diversion from the hassles of life.
 Also, some other colors to serve as accents are used.